 I never saw Ker's blades connect.
 Myrrha groaned and slumped against the open sword cabinet.

 "I've always been a friend to you, Ker!
 This is how you repay me?"
-He charged, skewered Ker and raised the hulking beast up by his ribs.
+He charged, skewered Ker, and raised the hulking beast up by his ribs.

-But the arms had a life of their own now, from the monster man's curse.
+Ker's arms had a life of their own now, from the monster man's curse.
 Again and again, they hacked at Mack until he fell.
 With that, the stranger dropped his chant in a roar of applause from the urga.
 When the noise died down, Ker landed in a pile on top of Mack, finally dead.

 He took a deep breath, and addressed his men, in urgan.
 "Now, we commence the search for their spawn, sanitize the place before the disease spreads."